God Said Ha!

-God Said Ha! is a 1998 filmed performance of Julia Sweeney's one-woman play of the same.
+God Said Ha! is a 1998 filmed performance of Julia Sweeney's one-woman play of the same name.
 Written and directed by Sweeney, the film premiered at the South by Southwest Film Festival on March 14, 1998.
 The play focuses on Sweeney's recollections of when her brother was diagnosed with cancer.

 Synopsis

 The film is a monologue based on Sweeney's one woman stage show of the same name where Sweeney discusses her memories of her brother Michael getting diagnosed with lymphoma and her own personal experiences when she discovered that she also had cancer.